 The advantages of implementing an ERP system in an organization are as follows:

-- Various processes and workflow of an organization are integrated in a single system.
+1. Various processes and workflow of an organization are integrated into a single system.

 Q. Specify the role of the Sales and Distribution (SD) module in an ERP system.

-The SD module is an application module for supply-chain and operational performance management, and provides sup-port to customers.
+The SD module is an application module for supply-chain and operational performance management and provides support to customers.
 This module is integrated with the Material Management (MM) and Production Planning (PP) functional modules.
-It also allows organizations to input sales price of products for customers and check for open orders.
+It also allows organizations to input the sales price of products for customers and check for open orders.